r2c-CSE/semgrep-utilities/README.md

 This utility dumps security findings detected by semgrep to DefectDojo.

 Steps:
-* In your system, declare environment variable DEFECT_DOJO_API_TOKEN
+* In your system, declare environment variable `DEFECT_DOJO_API_TOKEN`
 ```
 export DEFECT_DOJO_API_TOKEN=xxxxxx
 ```
 * In DefectDojo:
     * Create your product (a product is DefectDojo's concept for a project).
-    * For that DefectDojo product, create an engagement called "semgrep".
+    * For that DefectDojo product, create an engagement called `semgrep`.
-* Run a semgrep scan with flags --json --output report.json to generate a json report.
+* Run a semgrep scan with flags `--json --output report.json` to generate a json report.
 * Run script
 ```
 python3 integrations/defectdojo/import_semgrep_to_defect_dojo.py --host DOJO_URL --product PRODUCT_NAME --engagement ENGAGEMENT_NAME --report REPORT_FILE